 – 2 ounces tomato juice

 – ½ ounce hot sauce, more to taste

 Rim the glass with salt or Tajin and fill it with ice.
 Pour in the tomato juice, lime juice, hot sauce, Worcestershire, and soy sauce.
 Give it a gentle stir and garnish with lime wedges.
 Salud!

 Choose your Brews

 Of course, you can grab whatever brew you find at the gas station on an overland trip.
-However, if you happen through a town with a groovy microbrewery scene, it’s always a good idea to swing by a local brewery to stock up for camp.
-Plus, it’s awesome to support the little guys, rather than just pouring another PBR down your throat.
-Local brews certainly speak to the flavor of a place and aren’t local flavors at the essence of overlanding?
+However, if you happen across a town with a groovy microbrewery scene, it’s always a good idea to swing by a local brewery to stock up for camp.
+Plus, it’s awesome to support the little guys rather than just pouring another PBR down your throat.
+Local brews certainly speak to the flavor of a place, and aren’t local flavors at the essence of overlanding?

-Your campsite beer is much like your favorite cup or a great meal cooked under the stars.
+Your campsite beer is much like a great meal, shared with friends, cooked under the stars.
 The whole is greater than the sum of the parts.
-So, whether you’re crushing a frosty Miller Lite or sipping a swanky Campari Radler, the experience of your environment can make just about any overland brew in camp taste amazing.
+So, whether you’re crushing a frosty Miller Lite or sipping a swanky Michelada, the experience of your environment can make just about any overland brew in camp taste amazing.